bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # Definitely do first thing tomorrow!
-* Write to Anita
 * Begin work on demo page
-* Get Gigapixel trial

 # Today
 * Change page names?
-    * Registry to Bands
     * Artists to Apply
 * BYCombo work
     * Begin work on BY demo page
         * Read onesheet, artup, and Pareto promo slides
         * Work on one body point
     * Google Form
+        * Come up with questions
+        * Hook up to Google Sheet
+        * Allow email to enter only once per six months
     * Make better partners section
         * Really think through what I want to call these people
             * Partners, executives, entrepreneurs, influencers